Ottoman invasion of Mani (1815)

 The 1815 Ottoman Invasion of Mani was one of a series of invasions by the Ottomans to subdue the Maniots.
 Mani was the only region of Greece that the Ottomans had not occupied due to the rough terrain and the rebellious spirit of the Maniots.
 The Maniots caused damage to the Ottomans by allying with the Venetians whenever there was a war between Venice and the Ottomans.
 They also practiced piracy.

 The Ottomans had invaded Mani twice in the fifteen years prior to the 1815 invasion, and had dealt with the powerful Grigorakis clan, but now they decided to invade the Grigorakis' home town of Skoutari.
-The Ottomans under the Capitán-Pasha gathered a small fleet and invaded Mani.
+The Ottomans under the Kapudan Pasha gathered a small fleet and invaded Mani.
 Once they landed the Skoutariotes under Theodoros Grigorakis attacked them and drove them into the sea.

 Prelude

 Even though the Grigorakis clan's power had weakened they still caused the Ottomans pain and they still had considerable power amongst the Maniots as the bey of Mani was a Grigorakis.
-The Capitán-Pasha decided that he had to deliver the hammer blow to the Grigorakis.
+The Kapudan Pasha decided that he had to deliver the hammer blow to the Grigorakis.
 He planned to invade the Grigorakis' home town of Skoutari, which was a haven for Maniot pirates and was the second most renowned pirate haven in Mani after Oitylo.
-The Capitán-Pasha knew that if he destroyed Skoutari, he would also destroy piracy in that region of Mani.
+The Kapudan Pasha knew that if he destroyed Skoutari, he would also destroy piracy in that region of Mani.
 He then gathered a small fleet and a force of Muslim Albanians and proceeded to Skoutari.